By: Bruce S. Berton

 will have to give away your gross margins and you will be in

 Does all of this sound familiar?
 Let me tell you, it is going to get a lot worse.
 Not because it is China, but because you have not taken a "hands on" realistic approach to your business.

-business internationally, your "ducks have to be in a row", and even then, the currents may slow or cause unforeseen variables.
+To do business internationally, your "ducks have to be in a row", and even then, the currents may slow or cause unforeseen variables.

-become your own COO, CFO, and VP of Manufacturing and Sourcing to understand the necessary requests and needs of your business team.
+You must become your own COO, CFO, and VP of Manufacturing and Sourcing to understand the necessary requests and needs of your business team.

-review all that it takes to process a valid purchase order from acceptance to completion, you will have a good chance for success.
+If you review all that it takes to process a valid purchase order from acceptance to completion, you will have a good chance for success.

 of the manufacturers at MAGIC, I wish you continued success.
 To the